evilnick/kubernetes-docs/pages/k8s/1.18/components.md

 source of the information - please file a bug rather than editing the text -->

 This page details the charms, snaps, images and other components which comprise the 1.18 release of Charmed Kubernetes.
+This is primarily a reference page, detailing very specifically what this release of Charmed Kubernetes contains.
+For installation, please refer to the [quickstart](../quickstart) page.

 Other information about this release can be found on the following pages:

 <a class='p-button--brand' href='/kubernetes/docs/1.18/release-notes'>Release notes </a>
-<a class='p-button--brand' href='/kubernetes/docs/1.18/upgrade'>Upgrading </a>
+<a class='p-button--brand' href='/kubernetes/docs/1.18/upgrading'>Upgrading </a>
 <a class='p-button--brand' href='https://bugs.launchpad.net/charmed-kubernetes'>Bugs </a>
 <a class='p-button--brand' href='https://github.com/charmed-kubernetes/bundle'>Source </a>
 <a class='p-button--brand' href='https://launchpad.net/charmed-kubernetes/+milestone/1.18'>Milestone </a>